vernjan/tech-notes/notes/design/system-design/storage.md

     - dual-ported SSD exist
     - one host can, of course, has many SSDs (and thus many controllers)
 - **host** - client
-    - host NQN - globally unique
+    - host NQN - globally unique, usually one NQN per host (except for VMware's vVol and VMFS)
+        - multiple NICs on the same host have the same NQN
     - host ID - unique within the host (VM, pod, container, application, ...)
 - **namespace**
     - NVMe uses namespace IDs while SCSI uses LUN IDs
     - divides the SSD into logical units - to host it appears as a separate SSD disk
         - namespace has a file system
+        - ESXi sees as a _storage device_
     - each namespace may have its own IO queue
         - enables efficient split of large disks
     - supports _thin provisioning_
     - **NSID** - namespace identifier used by a controller to provide access to a namespace
+        - unique within an NVMe controller (for example `94494`)
+    - **namespace UUID** - namespace global unique identifier (for example `eui.00dd27a1822c4a4824a937cc00012443`)
     - **namespace vs. partition**
         - controller level - host level
         - dedicated queues - single queue